girdeux31/easyPhysi/README.md

 Problem: B1.a 2019 junio

 Statement: A point mass A, MA = 3 kg, is located on the xy-plane, at the origin of coordinates.
-If a point mass B, MB = 5 kg, is placed at point (2, -2) m, determine:

-a) The force exerted by mass A on mass B.
+If a point mass B, MB = 5 kg, is placed at point (2, -2) m, determine the force exerted by mass A on mass B.

 ```
 body_a = Body('A')